Marvin Bagley III: Personal life

 Bagley has two younger brothers: Marcus and Martray.
 His father, Marvin Jr., played college football at North Carolina A&T, as well as with the Arizona Rattlers professionally.
 Marvin Jr. met his wife, Tracy Caldwell, while he was playing with the Rattlers in the Arena Football League.
 Marvin Jr. and Caldwell married on June 21, 2025.
 Marvin Jr. currently coaches AAU basketball for the Nike Phamily.
 Bagley's younger brother Marcus played at Arizona State University.
 While living in the Los Angeles area, Bagley volunteered at Hoops with Heart, a non-profit organization in the city that benefits underprivileged youth.
 He is also the grandson of former Olympic and professional basketball player Jumpin' Joe Caldwell, who was the number two overall pick in the 1964 NBA draft.

 Music career

-Outside of basketball, Bagley is a rapper and hip hop artist.
-He is known for writing his own raps in his free time and creating a variety of music.
-Some of his songs tell about his personal story, while some are meant to be relatable for others.
+Outside of basketball, Bagley is a rapper and hip hop artist who writes his own raps.
 His album Big Jreams was released on August 24, 2019, featuring other artists including Iman Shumpert and Famous Los.